-When a baby is jaundice they have a yellow tinge to their skin.
+When a baby is jaundiced, they have a yellow tinge to their skin.
 Jaundice is very common amongst newborn babies.
 The most common type of jaundice is called physiological jaundice which occurs when the baby’s liver is unable to cope with the breakdown of the red blood cells, after the baby’s birth.
 The red blood cells are converted to bilirubin and cause the skin to yellow.
 Physiological jaundice appears after the first 24 hrs of life.
 Midwives will be monitoring you baby’s level of jaundice.
-If your baby is jaundice within the first 24 hrs of life your baby will be monitored more closely and reviewed by a paediatrician.
+If your baby is jaundiced within the first 24 hrs of life your baby will be monitored more closely and reviewed by a paediatrician.

 If your baby’s jaundice is mild the only treatment is to ensure that your baby is fed frequently to prevent dehydration which can increase the level of jaundice.

-If your baby is moderately jaundice, sleepy, not feeding and is not having enough wet nappies a blood test is recommended to establish how high the bilirubin level is.
+If your baby is moderately jaundiced, sleepy, not feeding and is not having enough wet nappies a blood test is recommended to establish how high the bilirubin level is.
 The test is called a Serum Bilirubin or SBR.
 If the paediatrician considers the level to be high phototherapy will be recommended to reduce the bilirubin level.

 Phototherapy is safe for your baby.
 Your baby will be undressed with its eyes covered with small eye pads and be placed in an isolette (humidicrib), with artificial light above for 24 -36 hrs.
-You will be able to take your baby out of the isollette for feeding.
+You will be able to take your baby out of the isolette for feeding.